 Teaching and Learning

 Responsibility and sustainability are key themes that I embed across all of my teaching.
 I see my role as a facilitator of student learning and a positive student experience, and seek to help students to develop as critical and reflective thinkers and responsible future business leaders.
-I am an advocate of collaborate group based learning, and encourage active student involvement in the classroom, as ways to enhance student engagement and support deeper learning.
-I also believe in research-led teaching, providing opportunities for student inquiry, and drawing upon current research and thinking in the field including my own research on corporate social responsibility, social entrepreneurship, and wider relationships between business and society.
+I am an advocate of collaborate group based learning, and encourage active student involvement in the classroom.
+I also believe in research-led teaching, providing opportunities for student inquiry, and drawing upon current research and thinking in the field including my own research on CSR, social entrepreneurship, and wider relationships between business and society.
 I contribute to teaching at undergraduate and postgraduate levels in the area of strategy.
 I lecture on the undergraduate module MGT231 Business Strategy, and I am module leader for the postgraduate module MGT6047 Strategic Management.
-I believe in reflective teaching practice and continuing professional development and I am a fellow of the Higher Education Academy.
+I believe in reflective teaching practice and continuing professional development.
+I am a fellow of the Higher Education Academy.